Experiment with SSHFS

 sudo fusermount -u /home/aws-vps

-option in sshfs.
+I have tried to accommodate the erratic connection in mind and introduce reconnect option in sshfs.
 This arrangement has workout miracles for me in terms of management.